Shehla Masood

 Shehla Masood (1973–2011) was an Indian environmentalist, wildlife and Right to Information activist.
 She was shot dead on 16 August 2011 in front of her house in Bhopal while she was sitting in her car, by three persons who were hired by a local female interior designer.
-Crime Patrol Dial 100 aired episode 735 based on the case.

-Social activist
+Career

+She was the secretary of NGO Udai and ran an event management company called 'Miracles'.
+She started the NGO in 2009, venturing into RTI activism, tiger and forest conservation.
 Masood was an activist working primarily on wildlife conservation, and also supported other causes like good governance, RTI Act, Police reforms, environment, women's rights & issues and transparency.
 She sat on a fast in support of Anna Hazare's India Against Corruption campaign.
 She was actively involved in raising issues related to the deaths of tigers in the various sanctuaries of Madhya Pradesh.
-Shehla herself was working for the Shyama Prasad Mukherjee Trust, organising events for them from Srinagar to Kolkata to Delhi.
+Shehla was working for the Shyama Prasad Mukherjee Trust, organising events for them from Srinagar to Kolkata to Delhi.
 She had asked for details about Narmada Samagraha, an NGO backed by the BJP Rajya Sabha MP.
 She was about to leave for Boat Club in Bhopal to join the anti-government protest to bring the Jan Lokpal Bill when she was killed.
 She co-founded RTI Anonymous, a service for whistle blowers for filing anonymous Right to Information (RTI) Applications with Indian Government departments without getting victimised, with her friends just a few days before her death.
-Shehla Masood was posthumously awarded the award for her relentless effort under the category, 'Crusade Against Corruption'.

-Professional life

-She was the secretary of NGO Udai and was the CEO of a company called 'Miracles' which was involved in "Events and Media related services", according to her public Linked profile.
-NGO Udai was created in 2004, it recently ventured into tiger and forest conservation.